gabm/Satty/README.md

 [general]
 # Start Satty in fullscreen mode
 fullscreen = true
+#fullscreen = false
+# since 0.20.1, this can be written like below.
+Current is just the current screen, all is all screens.
+This may depend on the compositor.
+#fullscreen = "none"
+#fullscreen = "all"
+#fullscreen = "current"
+# resize initially
+#resize="none"
+#resize="smart"
+resize={ width=2000, height=800 }
+# try to have the window float.
+This may depend on the compositor.
+floating-hack=true
 # Exit directly after copy/save action
 early-exit = true
 # Draw corners of rectangles round if the value is greater than 0 (0 disables rounded corners)